How to fix: NTLDR is missing, press any key to restart

 search

-.
+on Google.
 You may also be able to do that linux command line in a Mac.
 But if you have an easy way to make a boot floppy on a Mac I

 don't know about, please let me know milescomer@gmail.com , or just